rackerlabs/support-how-to/content/general/overview-role-based-access-control-rbac.md

     their address, the change does not affect the billing address for the account.

--   **Technical** - This contact type can be assigned to users who primarily perform technical tasks.
+-   **Technical** - This contact type is assigned to users who primarily perform technical tasks.
 These users receive monitoring alerts by default.

 ### When do I need to implement RBAC?

-Implement RBAC when you would like to achieve the following results:
+Implement RBAC when you want to achieve the following results:

 -   Minimize downtime and accidental changes to cloud resources by restricting account access to only a few people.

 -   Help prevent unauthorized access to cloud products by assigning each user their own credentials.

 -   Synchronize cloud product access with the functions of an employee's job.